Disney World Special Events, Festivals and Parties

 Christmas at Animal Kingdom

-For 2023, Animal Kingdom will have holiday entertainment and décor November 11 through December 31.
+For 2023, Animal Kingdom had holiday entertainment and décor November 11 through December 31.

 On Discovery Island, there is a celebration of winter, with sparkling white holiday decorations, animal-inspired luminaries and wireframe lanterns in the shape of birds.
 There is also the Merry Menagerie, featuring life-size puppets of winter animals.
 These reindeer, foxes, polar bears, penguins and more interact with guests, accompanied by serenading musicians.
 At night, the Tree of Life awakens with a series of wintry tales, complemented by holiday-inspired music.
 There are a variety of character appearances and musical performances on festive flotillas on Discovery River, including Santa Claus, Donald Duck & Friends and the Discovery Island Drummers.